BountyTheDogHunter/BountyTheDogHunter/README.md

 - 👋 Hi, I’m @BountyTheDogHunter
 - 👀 I’m interested in ...
-Java and Angular Projects
+React, JavaScript, TypeScript, next.js, chakra-ui
 - 🌱 I’m currently learning ...
 Angular
 - 💞️ I’m looking to collaborate on ...
 Anything I can be help with (not much lol)
 - 📫 How to reach me ... discord - BountyTheDogHunter